 Also: Thanks to the folks on the CoreAudio-API mailing list for all the help they have provided, and to everyone who has sent in bug reports and feature requests.

-Also thanks to Steve Grace for his original SysEx utility for the Classic Mac OS.
+Also thanks to Steve Grace for his original SysEx app for Classic Mac OS.